JuliaCollections/FunctionalCollections.jl/README.md

 - quick slicing with initial offset and structure deletion
 - pvec mask should take the pvec even though it doesn't use it
 - move extra pvec constructor to the type definition

+#### PersistentHashMap

+- the repr of values should be printed, not the string
+- printing breaks after dissocing